-In addition to saxophone Wes Miller also teaches flute, clarinet, trumpet and piano for individuals.
+In addition to saxophone, I also teaches flute, clarinet, trumpet and piano.
 The only thing that matters is a desire to learn to play an instrument!
-I teach in Westerville as well as the west side of Columbus.
+I teach in Westerville as well as the southwest side of Columbus.

 As a former band director at St. Pius X, St. Matthew, St. Philip, St. Catherine, KIPP Journey Academy, Columbus Bilingual Academy and Coyle Music Saturday Band program, Buckeye Home school Band and New Horizons Band of Central Ohio, I have taught thousands of students and helped them to grow as players and love music.

 I have been teaching lessons and performing professionally since 1989.
 My main focus with students is to build a solid foundation upon which they can become the best musician possible.
 This is accomplished by teaching them how to read music, develop stable timing/rhythm, proper technique, and good breath support on their instrument.